coliasgroup/seL4-summit-2024-rust-training/book/src/microkit/hello-world.md

 methods correspond to their equivalents in [`<microkit.h>`](https://github.com/seL4/microkit/blob/main/libmicrokit/include/microkit.h).

 The default implementations of these methods just panic.
-The simplest `Handler` implementation doesn't override any
+Our event handler, which we've called `HandlerImpl`, is the simplest possible `Handler` implementation.

 ### Language Runtime